agentlans/name/README.md

 ## Use

 Inputs:
-- keywords file (one line for each keyword describing your product)
+- keywords file (one line for each keyword describing your product).
+Try to include words that start with vowels or other common English letters like T, N, S, H, R, D, L.
 - (optional) dictionary file containing meaningful words that can be used as acronyms.
   If this file isn't provided, then the program will use `google-10000-english.txt` file by default.

 Run:

-This runs the program on `keywords.txt` file and saves the results to a file called `Results.md`.
+This runs the program on `keywords.txt` and saves the results to `Results.md`.
 May take a few minutes.
 ```bash
 ./name keywords.txt google-10000-english.txt > Results.md
 ```

 Output:

-Output is in Markdown format.
-File contains possible acronyms and keywords that match the letters in the acronym.
+Output is in Markdown format and contains possible acronyms and keywords that match the letters in the acronym.

 Example:
 ```
 ## PAGE